Books available from the Simon's town Museum - Simon's Town

 .
 The history of the East Dockyard is intertwined with that of the town and whilst a number of books have been written on the town, we at last have the picture from behind the Dockyard wall, and a fascinating one it is.
 The residents of Simon's Town in those days were certainly a lot more fore-bearing than those of today, and especially so during the actual construction period when buildings reverberated to explosions, rocks periodically fell through their roofs and dust pervaded the whole town.
 Obtainable from the Naval Museum at R250

-The book tells of the Coast Gunners themselves, the intrepid women who operated the range finding and plotting instruments, the Woman's Auxiliary Naval Service (Swans) who watched over the anti-submarine fixed defences; the men of the Seaward Defence Forces who manned the degaussing depot, and not least the untold story of the hundreds of Coloured anti-aircraft, coast gunners and infantrymen who were trained on the Island and either formed part of its defences, at a time when there was a serious threat of Japanese invasion or served 'Up North' with the South African forces in North Africa.
+Concentrating on Robben Island but written against a background which covers in a small degree detail of all the other batteries on our coastline, the book tells of the Coast Gunners themselves, the intrepid women who operated the range finding and plotting instruments, the Woman’s Auxiliary Naval Service (Swans) who watched over the anti-submarine fixed defences; the men of the Seaward Defence Forces who manned the degaussing depot, and not least the untold story of the hundreds of Coloured anti-aircraft, coast gunners and infantrymen who were trained on the Island and either formed part of its defences, at a time when there was a serious threat of Japanese invasion or served ‘Up North’ with the South African forces in North Africa.
+Soft cover A4 size 366 pages.

 This book covers the story of the 3 South African Type 12 frigates named after South African Presidents, Kruger, Steyn and Pretorius, from the initial design selection in the mid 1950s to their disposal in the early 80s.
-[The Author] has used a blend of official papers, Reports of Proceedings and anecdotes from those who served in the ships to produce a book that documents not just the story of the ships but also of the South African Navy during their service Price of book R150.00 for members and R250.00 retail.
+[The Author] has used a blend ofofficial papers, Reports of Proceedings and anecdotes from those who served in the ships to produce a book that documents not just the story of the ships but also of the South African Navy during their service.
+Soft cover A4 size 294 pages.
+Price R250.00 (Members R150.00)

 The Troopship Mendi - The Black Titanic